eficode-academy/gradle-katas/resolving-artifacts/README.md

 In the `build.gradle` script, the local Maven repository has been configured, as well as a `compile` configuration to define dependencies in.

 - Define your recently published artifact as a dependency
-- Run the command `gradle dependencies`
+- Run the command `./gradlew dependencies`
 - Assert you see your dependency referenced

 Up next we'll unpack our artifact and interact with its contents.